Updated Saturday at 7 a.m.

 Hundreds of community members attended a candlelight vigil for Coach Jay Ingram at the Quest Soccer Field in Kennesaw Friday night.

-The 32-year-old Kennesaw soccer coach and physical education teacher at Kennesaw Charter Science and Math Academy was struck by a vehicle Thursday morning while jogging on North Booth Road in Kennesaw.
+The 32-year-old Kennesaw soccer coach and physical education teacher at Kennesaw Charter Science and Math Academy was while jogging on North Booth Road in Kennesaw.

-Ingram was transported to WellStar Kennestone Hospital in critical condition and died of his injuries Friday afternoon.
+Ingram was transported to in critical condition and died of his injuries Friday afternoon.

 Ingram's wife, Corinne, announced his death on Facebook to family and friends: